SamAmco/track-and-graph/README.md

 This app does not record any of your personal information, anything you track or anything you do in the app.
 Nothing is recorded or stored anywhere online by this app or any third party library used by this app.
 You can however easily backup your data at any time to your own device or cloud storage service from within the app.

 # Contributing
 Contributers are welcome.
-Please raise an issue through GitHub for bug fix or feature requests or email help.trackandgraph@gmail.com if you wish to create a pull request.
+Please raise an issue through GitHub for bug fix or feature requests.

 # License
     Copyright (C) 2019-2020 SamAmco <samuel.amco@gmail.com>